nodejs/node/doc/api/util.md

 ### `parseArgs` `tokens`

-Detailed parse information is available for adding custom behaviours by specifying `tokens: true` in the configuration.
+Detailed parse information is available for adding custom behaviors by specifying `tokens: true` in the configuration.
 The returned tokens have properties describing: